KabukiStarship/KabukiLicenses/readme.md

 * [Kabuki Weak Source-available License](./source.available.weak.md) - An open-source license designed to provide the most protect to your open-source project's rights and forces users to donate back so that you keep the Copyright and IP.
 Use this license if you need to prevent others from selling your open-source products and books.
 * [Kabuki Strong Source-available License](./source.available.strong.md) - An open-source license designed to protect your copyright rights only without imposing restitutions on users.
 Use this license for general-purpose open-source projects.
-* [Kabuki Weak Source-closed License](./source.closed.weak.md) - A closed-source license designed to protect your copyright rights only and attempt to keep your IP confidential.
+* [Kabuki Weak Closed-source License](./source.closed.weak.md) - A closed-source license designed to protect your copyright rights only and attempt to keep your IP confidential.
 Use this license if you are sub-licensing your product.
-* [Kabuki Strong Source-closed License](./source.closed.strong.md) - A closed-source license designed to maximize your legal rights by protecting your copyright under a trade secret common law provision.
+* [Kabuki Strong Closed-source License](./source.closed.strong.md) - A closed-source license designed to maximize your legal rights by protecting your copyright under a trade secret common law provision.
 This is the license generally recommended for products/businesses that do not sub-license their products.

 ## Instructions